kieran-lockyer/terminal-app-project/README.md

 - Google Slides

 ### Bugs
-No known bugs at this time, please let us know if you find any.
+- No known bugs at this time.
+If you find any, please let us know

+#### Fixed bugs:
+- -- FIXED!!! -- Crashes when user input for selecting shows, seasons or episodes is higher than the number of shows, seasons or episodes that have been added
+- -- FIXED!!! -- Unable to remove seasons, unless an episode has been removed first

 ### Future Updates
 - Rename Shows